daniel-melanson/umass-cics-course-scraper/README.md

 - Parse arguments
 - If no data json
   - Scrape raw information from spire + umass websites (scraper)
-  - Do rudimentary matching between courses and course frequency
+    - Scrape staff information from [CICS website](https://www.cics.umass.edu/people/all-faculty-staff).
+      - Store as a list of dictionaries
+    - Scrape [CICS course offerings]() and [Math Department offerings]() from respective websites.
+      - Capture:
+        - Id (e.g. CS 121)
+        - Frequency
+        - Title
+    - Scrape website published information from [CICS website](https://www.cics.umass.edu/content/spring-22-course-descriptions) and [Math department website]().
+      - For each semester scraped, capture:
+        - Id
+        - Title
+        - Description
+        - Prerequisites (if present on website)
+        - Instructor list
+    - Scrape a select category of courses from spire
+      - Capture
+        - Id
+        - Title
+        - Credits
+        - Enrollment requirements
+        - Grading Basis
+        - Components
 - If should output
-  - Output the raw data into a json
+  - Output the raw data into a json, with relevant metadata.
-- Pass raw data to text processor
+- Pass raw data to normalizer
-- TO DO
+  - In charge of processing and aggregating relevant information
+  - TODO: Figure out what default normalizer should do
+- Push raw information to database.